 Olde Magoun’s Saloon, Somerville, MA – Saturday, September 19th at 9:30am

 Saturday, September 19 is the official beginning of Oktoberfest in Munich and Olde Magoun’s Saloon is holding a special all-day celebration!
 Darmstadt vs Bayern Munich at 9:30am We are the official host of the Bayern Munich Fans of Boston and we’re opening early for the match against Darmstadt.
 Come cheer on Bayern Munich with this crazy bunch!
 We will be featuring a special German menu from 2pm until closing

 along with at least 9 authentic German Oktoberfest beers on draught.

 Oktoberfest Der Beehive

-There has been an annual Boston Oktoberfest at The Beehive, a Bohemian eatery and bar in Boston’s South End, the past few years.
-We don’t see it on their September 2013 schedule of events.
+There has been an annual Boston Oktoberfest at The Beehive, a Bohemian eatery and bar in Boston’s South End.

 Location: 541 Tremont Street, Boston, MA